dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

 It's now getting hard to shave cycles and and each return is somewhat meager.
 But we keep at it.

-If you notice we are using sync GPIO events, we can switch to async for a couple cycles.
+If you notice we are using "sync" GPIO events, we can switch to "async" for a couple cycles.

 From the GPIO chapter in the BCM2835 document (starting page 90) if